evymail87gmailcom/EvysGarage/evysGarage/ReadMe.txt

 A garageclass that holds the functionality of the garage and an array of Vehicles.KLAR

 FUNCTIONS:
-ListVehicles-prints all vehicles in the garage.KLAR ListTypeOfVehicles- prints all vehicletypes and how many of them there are in the garage.NOT USED AddVehicle-Adds a vehicle to the garage.KLAR RemoveVehicle-removes a vehicle from the garage.KLAR MaxVehicles-have a maximum limit of parkingspots when instantiating a new garage.
+ListVehicles-prints all vehicles in the garage.
+ListTypeOfVehicles- prints all vehicletypes and how many of them there are in the garage.
+AddVehicle-Adds a vehicle to the garage.
+RemoveVehicle-removes a vehicle from the garage.
+MaxVehicles-have a maximum limit of parkingspots when instantiating a new garage.
 SearchVehicle- search for registrationnumber.KLAR Extended searchfunction to search for other paremetres.KLAR